Annual Convention Committee

 David Bahner, MD, RDMS, Vice Chair

 The CME Committee develops the policies and procedures for the review and approval of AMA Category I continuing medical education credit.
-The committee is responsible for maintaining the procedures and records as required by the ACCME to insure retention of this privilege and authority.
+The committee is responsible for maintaining the procedures and records as required by the ACCME to ensure retention of this privilege and authority.

 Communities of Practice Council